 Forgiveness

-St. Elizabeth lost two children and her husband.
+We are Fallen and broken.
+We are capable of causing great pain in others and experiencing deep hurt from other people.
+Elizabeth lost her birth mother and was abandoned by her stepmother and father.
+Her adult life was marked by hardship and loss.
+She lost two children and her husband.
 She could have allowed all of this suffering the turn to bitterness, but instead she gave it back to God in service of Him.
-Elizabeth did not allow the pain of abandonment to warp her, but she instead harnessed it in service of those less fortunate.
+She did not allow the pain of abandonment to warp her and instead harnessed it in service of those less fortunate than herself.
 She took the lessons gleaned from her stepmother and lived them for the rest of her life.
 It is clear by her example that she was able to forgive those who abandoned her.

-This weekend, January 4th, the Church celebrates the feast of Saint Elizabeth Ann Seton.
+Today the Church celebrates the feast of Saint Elizabeth Ann Seton.
 Her life is a shining example for our own lives.
 She teaches us to follow Christ regardless of the opposition we face, grief and suffering we experience, and the abandonment by the ones we love.
 She kept her eyes firmly fixed on Christ, as we must.
 May she be a great friend and intercessor for us all.

 Saint Elizabeth Ann Seton, ora pro nobis.